alex-trueman/declustr/README.md

-The current implimentation has functions for analysing and declustering 2D point patterns using Voronoi tesselations (polygonal declustering) and functions from the `spatstat` point pattern analysis package.
+The current implimentation has functions for analysing and declustering 2D point patterns using Voronoi tesselations (polygonal declustering) and functions from the `spatstat` point pattern analysis package (Baddeley, et al. 2015).

 ## Installation